charlsmaina/C/knr/ch1/ch1.md

 [[Character input and output]]
 The stardard c library treats both input and output on a per character basis two basic functions:
-    1. getchar() = reads a character from an input stream;returns an EOF when there is no real character found -so int is used to be able to hold size of EOF
+    1. getchar() = reads a character from an input stream;returns an EOF when there is no real character found - stores the ASCII value of the character
-    2. putchar(c) - prints the content of the interger value c as a  character
+    2. putchar(c) - prints the ASCII  interger value c as a  character

 -The else is executed automatically if no else if or if condition that evaluates to be true

 # Arrays
--index stards from 0
+-index starts from 0
--In any character set the sequence 0-9 is consequtive,so we can get the numerical value of a character read as input by finding the differnce between that character and zero ('0')
+-In any character set the sequence 0-9 is consequtive,so we can get the numerical value of a character read as input by.<br> finding the differnce between that character and zero ('0')
+-To pass an array as an argument in a function: - you just pass its name- what the function sees is the address of the first element in that array